-Article 41 Exclusions
+Exclusions

-Sections C (Settlement of Disputes between an Investor and the Host Party) and D (State-to-State Dispute Settlement Procedures) of this Agreement do not apply to the matters set out in Annex III.
+Sections C and D of this Agreement do not apply to the matters set out in Annex IV.

-Article 42 Application and Entry into Force
+Application and Entry into Force

-1. All Annexes are an integral part of this Agreement.

-2. Each Party shall notify the other in writing of the completion of the procedures required in its territory for the entry into force of this Agreement.
+- 1. All Annexes are an integral part of this Agreement. - 2.
+Each Party shall notify the other in writing of the completion of the procedures required in its territory for the entry into force of this Agreement.
 This Agreement enters into force on the date of the later of these notifications.